-Faculty create syllabi and course websites throughout the spring and we add links to syllabi and websites in course descriptions once they become available.
-If you do not see a link to a syllabus or course website, check the description again at a later date.
-Note that some courses do not provide syllabi online.
+Faculty create syllabi and course websites throughout the spring.
+Beginning March 30 we add syllabi and website links to course descriptions as they become available.
+If you do not see a link to a syllabus or course website, you may wish to contact the instructor.

 E-mail the instructor

 If you have questions about course content, level, or prerequisites, e-mail the instructor.
 E-mail addresses can be found on syllabi or course websites.
-Some addresses are also listed in the Harvard directory.
+Many faculty addresses are also listed in the Harvard directory.